4 Examples

 A first exploratory look into the data can be made by using the plot.IQdataNCA

 function.
-This plotting function is best used for data exploration; for reporting a different function is used.
+This plotting function is best used for data exploration; for reporting, different functions are used (see Example 2 Section 4.2.3).
 Individual plots show the individual profiles in different panels.
 The observation points are overlaid with labels, indicating the number of the sample (column IX in the IQdataNCA

 4.1.2.1 Data cleaning

-By the visualisation of the data it is revealed that Subject 2 possesses an implausible outlier.
+By the visualization of the data it is revealed that Subject 2 possesses an implausible outlier.
 The plot enumerates each record by the column IX which simplifies the removal of the outlier.
+Remove the record from NCA consideration:

 4.1.2.2 Manual slope selection